 goal of bibliotherapy, regardless of what form it takes, is to help

-relieve psychological distress, and promote positive psychological
+relieve psychological distress and stressors, and promote positive psychological

 change.